Jump to: Definition of Bullying | Differences between peer conflict and bullying | More Information

-The HCPSS is committed to providing a safe and nurturing environment for all students.
-Preventing bullying is an important part of this goal.
+The Howard County Public School System is committed to providing a safe and nurturing environment for all students.
+Preventing bullying is an important part of this goal and HCPSS recently launched a new bullying reporting tool that allows students, staff and family members to easily and confidentially report incidents of bullying.

-If you believe your child is being bullied, please refer to the Student/Parent Handbook available on the website or at your child’s school.
-In addition, please be sure to complete a Bullying, Cyberbullying, Harassment, or Intimidation on our reporting page.
-By working together, we can prevent bullying.
+If you or your child is being bullied, please refer to the Student & Parent Handbook and be sure to complete our new reporting form.

 Definition of Bullying

-- Is motivated by an actual or perceived personal characteristic including race, national origin, marital status, sex, sexual orientation, gender identity, religion, ancestry, physical attributes, socioeconomic status, familial status, or physical or mental ability or disability.
+- Harassment – includes actual or perceived negative actions that offend, ridicule, or demean another student with regard to race, ethnicity, national origin, immigration status, family/parental or marital status, sex, sexual orientation, gender identity, gender expression, religion, ancestry, physical attributes, socioeconomic status, physical or mental ability, or disability.

 Differences between peer conflict and bullying